redhat-developer/intellij-kubernetes/README.md

 ## Overview

 JetBrains IDEA plugin that allows to browse, create, modify and delete resources on Kubernetes or OpenShift clusters.
+The main advantages are the speed of all operations and a resource tree that's automatically synced with the cluster.
-The plugin provides functionalities and user experiences that are very close to the [Kubernetes extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).
+The user experiences and the functionalities are very close to the [Kubernetes extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).

 It is available for install from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/15921-kubernetes-by-red-hat).